pythonprofilers/memory_profiler/README.rst

  Memory Profiler
 =================

+**Note:** This package is no longer actively maintained.
+If you'd like to volunteer to maintain it, please drop me a line at f@bianp.net

 This is a python module for monitoring memory consumption of a process as well as line-by-line analysis of memory consumption for python programs.
 It is a pure python module which depends on the `psutil